3 key takeaways

 A good letter of recommendation can make or break a person’s success during their search for the next golden opportunity.
 Whether you’re drafting one for yourself or writing one on someone’s behalf, following the six steps above will ensure you’ve got a well-structured letter for the application.
 More importantly, tailor this professional letter to the opportunity at hand, so the receiver of the letter can envision the applicant in the new role.

 To get support writing a tailored recommendation letter that helps you stand out from the crowd, try Teal's AI-powered Resume Builder.
-Using its AI achievement generator, you can write metric-rich achievements and its Matching Mode helps you target keywords from the job description.
+Using its AI bullet point generator, you can write metric-rich achievements and its Matching Mode helps you target keywords from the job description.
 It’s exactly what you need to supercharge your resume and letter of recommendation.
 Sign up for Teal for free.

 Frequently Asked Questions